-- Current BLS Certification - Medical status completed physical examination and immunization status at matriculation Varicella (Chicken Pox): Proof of immunity determined by serologic titer. - OIn the event of a negative titer, 2 doses of Varicella Vaccine at least 28 days apart is required. - Measles (Rubeola): Proof of immunity determined by serologic titer. - OIn the event of a negative titer, 2 doses of MMR at least 28 days apart is required. - Rubella (German Measles): Proof of immunity determined by serologic titer. - OIn the event of a negative titer, 2 doses of MMR at least 28 days apart is required. - Mumps: roof of immunity determined by serologic titer. - OIn the event of a negative titer, 2 doses of MMR at least 28 days apart is required. - ○Tuberculosis clearance: - a.
+- Current BLS Certification - New Employee Safety Orientation Program II (Unit Safety Officer) - Medical status completed physical examination and immunization status at matriculation Varicella (Chicken Pox): Proof of immunity determined by serologic titer. - o In the event of a negative titer, 2 doses of Varicella Vaccine at least 28 days apart is required. - Measles (Rubeola): Proof of immunity determined by serologic titer. - o In the event of a negative titer, 2 doses of MMR at least 28 days apart is required. - Rubella (German Measles): Proof of immunity determined by serologic titer. - \circ In the event of a negative titer, 2 doses of MMR at least 28 days apart is required. - Mumps: roof of immunity determined by serologic titer. - o In the event of a negative titer, 2 doses of MMR at least 28 days apart is required. - o Tuberculosis clearance: - a.
 A 2-step Tuberculin skin test is required.
-Documentation of TB skin test administered withinthe last 12 months will considered as step 1.
-The 2nd TB skin test must be completed at least one

-- week after the first TB skin test.
+Documentation of TB skin test administered within the last 12 months will considered as step 1.
+The 2nd TB skin test must be completed at least one week after the first TB skin test.
 Proof of a negative TB skin test within the past 3 months will be considered as step 2.
-TTUHSCEP will administer second TB skin test on Orientation Day. - b.
-Students with a history of a positive TB skin test must submit documentation of a positive TB skintest.
+TTUHSCEP will administer second TB skin test on Orientation Day.

+- b.
+Students with a history of a positive TB skin test must submit documentation of a positive TB skin test.
 Documentation of a chest x-ray (CXR) within the last three (3) months and completion of a TB symptom review is required.
 BCG vaccine does not preclude the need for TB skin testing or chest x-ray. - c.
 Students with a positive TB skin test are required to meet with the infection control nurse. - Hepatitis B: Series of three (3) vaccines followed by a QUANTITATIVE antibody titer.
 If a student does not develop immunity after the initial series, a second series and re-titer will be required as recommended by CDC.
 This series must begin prior to matriculation, but may be completed after arrival. - Tetanus/Diphtheria/Pertussis: Primary series of Tetanus immunizations, plus one dose of adult Tdap.
 If adult Tdap is more than 10 years old, provide date of last Td and Tdap - Flu Vaccine: Documentation of vaccine (One dose annually each fall.) - Meningococcal Vaccine: Documentation of vaccine: (If age < 22) - Polio Vaccine: Documentation of basic series of oral or inactivated polio immunization.

-Students declining vaccines must complete the documents entitled "Disease/Infection Information Sheet for Declined Vaccine" (Attachment J) and submit the completed form(s) to the TTUHSCEP Office of Occupational Health.
+Students declining vaccines must complete the document entitled "Disease/Infection Information Sheet for Declined Vaccine" in the appendices and submit the completed form(s) to the TTUHSCEP Office of Occupational Health.
 Students are encouraged to contact the TTUHSCEP Office of Occupational Health if any questions arise.